htanjo/goldran/README.md

 ### [Vite](https://vite.dev/)

 The build tool for the Web.
-It works blazing fast and accelerated the project development.
+It's very easy to start and works blazing fast.
+Vite has definitely accelerated the development speed.
+I have built this project based on React + TypeScript template.

 ## License